-Edible plates made from wheat bran to replace disposable tablewear
+Edible plates made from wheat bran to replace disposable tableware

-Disposable tablewear is very convenient when you have many guests, or hate doing the dishes.
-However, especially plastic tablewear contributes to a lot of waste.
-To counter this problem, Polish company Biotrem produces disposable and edible tablewear, made from wheat bran, a by-product of the grain milling process, so now you can have your cake and eat the plate too!
+Disposable tableware is very convenient when you have many guests, or hate doing the dishes.
+However, especially plastic tableware contributes to a lot of waste.
+To counter this problem, Polish company Biotrem produces disposable and edible tableware, made from wheat bran, a by-product of the grain milling process, so now you can have your cake and eat the plate too!

 Bran consists of the outer layers of cereal grain, such as wheat, rye, or oat.
 It is a by-product in the process of milling grain.
 It is mostly used as animal feed, and only a small fraction is used by the food industry.
 Bran is a problem for the milling industry, as it takes up a lot of storage space and can only be stored up to 7 days.